rsimon/book-of-fortresses-iiif-tiles/README.md

-# book-of-fortresses-iiif-tiles
+# Book of Fortresses: Static IIIF Tiles

-Static IIIF tiles for the Book of Fortresses project
+Static IIIF tiles for the Book of Fortresses project.